-So, if you’ve landed on this post, you’re probably thinking about The Hating Game and wondering about its parents guide.
-You’ve come to the right place.
+So, if you’ve landed on this post, you’re probably wondering about The Hating Game’s Parent Guide.

 Based on Sally Thorne’s bestselling novel, the book has been a hit with readers ever since its release in 2016, and given its popularity, a movie adaptation followed in 2021.